Associate Dean, School of Baccalaureate Nursing

 Career Overview

 Dr. Othman is a Physician, Research Scientist, Educator and Mentor.
 She has strong passion for teaching and learning and is committed to students’ success at both the undergraduate and postgraduate levels.
-In addition to ~ 15 years of teaching at a university level, she has supervised and mentored many students and trainees (MSc, PhD, Post doc fellows, BScN students at SLC, fourth year life sciences at Queen’s U as well as summer students).
+In addition to ~ 15 years of teaching at a university level, she has supervised and mentored many students and trainees (MSc, PhD, Post doc fellows, BScN students at SLC, fourth year students at Queen’s U as well as summer students).
 She has been teaching science courses: Pathophysiology, Microbiology, Anatomy and Physiology and Clinical Chemistry for the Bachelor of Sciences in Nursing students at St Lawrence College since 2005.
-She is an established investigator with over 100 publications in peer-reviewed journals and her research is recognized internationally.
-She is an adjunct associate professor at the department of Biomedical and Molecular Sciences at Queen’s University and has several collaborative research projects within Queen’s as well as internationally.
-She is an Associate Editor for Seminars in Thrombosis and Haemostasis (STH) Journal and on the editorial board of Research and Practice in thrombosis and Haemostasis (RPTH), a reviewer for a number of Haemostasis journals and a member of several international scientific organizing committees and advisory boards for international haemostasis conferences.
-She is the previous chairman of the International Scientific Standardization Committee (SSC) on women’s Health Issues in thrombosis and Haemostasis.
+She has developed two research elective courses for BScN students in practical science and immunology.
+She is an established investigator with over 120 publications in peer-reviewed journals and her research is recognized internationally.
+She is an adjunct full professor at the department of Biomedical and Molecular Sciences at Queen’s University and has several collaborative research projects within Queen’s as well as internationally.
+She is the Editor-in-Chief of Current Opinion in Haematology Journal and a Senior Editor for Seminars in Thrombosis and Haemostasis (STH) Journal and on the editorial board of Research and Practice in thrombosis and Haemostasis (RPTH), a reviewer for a number of Haemostasis journals and a member of several international scientific organizing committees and advisory boards for international haemostasis conferences.
+She is the previous chairman of the International Scientific Standardization Committee (SSC) on women’s Health Issues in thrombosis and Haemostasis and the current Co-Chair of the SSC on Disseminated intravascular Coagulopathy

 Scholarship of discovery (research)

 Dr. Othman has been studying the rare bleeding disorder known as PT-VWD with a defect in platelet GP1BA gene since 2000.
 She has established an online international database disease registry www.pt-vwd.com and led an international project that examined the occurrence of this disorder and established its molecular diagnosis.
 With over 15 collaborators worldwide, she is a regular speaker at the International Society of Thrombosis and Haemostasis (ISTH) conference and an active member of its Platelet Physiology-SSC.
 Dr. Othman was the first to describe a deletion mutation in the platelet GP1BA gene in this disorder and first to describe CAR receptor on blood platelets.
 She also studies the role of platelet GPIb alpha protein in haemostasis and beyond, and is currently characterizing further the mouse model for the platelet GPIb alpha protein defects.
 She has developed an interest in coagulopathy and prostate cancer and has investigated the use of the global haemostatic assay thromboelastography (TEG) to assess thrombosis risk stratification in patients under different therapies particularly those under androgen deprivation therapy and completed a longitudinal study in this regard.
 She also promotes the use of TEG in the obstetric fields and has used the technology in both clinical and animal studies in pregnancy complications such as pre-eclampia and recurrent pregnancy loss and in the context of oral contraceptive use.
-Her efforts nationally and international has led to her appointment as the chairman of the International Scientific Standardization Committee (SSC) on women’s Health Issues in thrombosis and Haemostasis.
-Dr. Othman received funding over the years from the Canadian Hemophilia Society and Prostate Cancer Canada, Queen’s University and St Lawrence College
+Her efforts nationally and international has led to her appointment as the chairman of the ISTH’s Women’s SSC.
+Dr. Othman received funding over the years from the Canadian Hemophilia Society and Prostate Cancer Canada, Queen’s University and St Lawrence College.

 Scholarship of teaching and learning